Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Numerical analysis for inchworm Monte Carlo method

 \item If $(k_1,\ell_1)\times(k_2,\ell_2) \in \mathring{\Omega}_{n,m} \times \mathring{\Omega}_{n,m} $,

 \end{itemize} where $P_2(t)$ is a polynomial of degree $\bar{M}-1$ independent of $h$. \end{proposition}

 In these two propositions, the functions $P_1(\cdot)$ and $P_2(\cdot)$ are the same as the corresponding functions in Theorems \ref{thm: bounds} and \ref{thm: final estimates}, respectively.
-The proofs of these two propositions are deferred to Section \ref{sec: derivatives}.
+The proofs of these two propositions are quite technical and tedious and thus we move them to \ref{sec: derivatives}.
 Unlike the case of differential equations, the partial derivative of $F_1(\cdot)$ involves a number of previous numerical solutions (all red nodes in Figure \ref{fig:sets}), and the magnitudes depend on the locations of the nodes, as forms different cases in the above propositions.
 Similar results for the derivatives of $F_2(\cdot)$ with the same functions $P_1(t),P_2(t)$ can be proven, where all the indices $n$ should be changed to $n+1$.

 With the above estimates for the derivatives, we can establish recurrence relations for the bias and the numerical error: \begin{proposition} Let $\Delta \gb_{n,m}= \tg_{n,m} - \gb_{n,m}$ and $\Delta \gb^*_{n,m}= \tg^*_{n,m} - \gb^*_{n,m}$.
 Given a sufficiently small time step length $h$ and a sufficiently large $N_s$, if the assumptions (H1) and (H3) hold, the difference between the deterministic solution and the Monte Carlo solution can be estimated by \begin{itemize} \item Bias estimation: